 There is no noticeable difference between low-resolution and high-resolution viewing online.

-If you view the photos with your phone, tablets, (most) laptops & PCs, you won’t see the difference.
+If you view the photos with your phone, tablets, (most) laptops & PCs (not 4K), you won’t see the difference.

 Photos that you put social networks (Facebook, Instagram, etc.), will be automatically resized and viewed at a lower resolution.
-I believe it is their default engine to save internet bandwidth.
+It is their default engine to save internet bandwidth.
 Even if you upload a high-res file that is 4 times larger than a low-res one, the result is not 4 times better.
 It might be slightly better.
-Only might be!
+Only “might” be!

 Wondering if the same thing will happen with a close-up shot?